gcblauth/kplvms/README.md

 The script will make a snapshot of an lvm (or a list of lvms) and either fully copy it or mount it as a filesystem and sync its contents.

- *Using local fast disks/mounts can make 10GB VMs os backups as quick as 10 seconds.
+ -Using local fast disks/mounts can make 10GB VMs os backups as quick as 10 seconds.
 1 minute for a 120GiB VMs OS * refer to #my numbers to check my test enviroment
- *Having the latest copy on the rotation directory makes restore quick and effective in a few seconds *If a list file is presented for an RAW operation, all snapshots will be done to the rotation directory before transferring to the backup directory
+ -Having the latest copy on the rotation directory makes restore quick and effective in a few seconds -If a list file is presented for an RAW operation, all snapshots will be done to the rotation directory before transferring to the backup directory
- *Using rsync on large arrays will transfer all file properties and ACLs.
+ -Using rsync on large arrays will transfer all file properties and ACLs.
 Only syncing the changes (the defauld) or can be changed to suit any case
- *A list can be user for an rsync as many rsync operations as needed *The script is divided in functions so the backup directory can only be mounted/unlocked when the copy takes place and locked after.
+ -A list can be user for an rsync as many rsync operations as needed -The script is divided in functions so the backup directory can only be mounted/unlocked when the copy takes place and locked after.
- *There's a oneline logging option of all operations for quick alert/mail for when automated
+ -There's a oneline logging option of all operations for quick alert/mail for when automated

 # Main Features